-EPA expected to undo methane leak rule for oil, gas industry
+EPA to abandon methane leak rule for oil, gas industry

 HARRISBURG, Pa.
 (AP) — President Donald Trump’s administration is expected to undo Obama-era rules designed to limit greenhouse gas emissions from oil and gas fields and pipelines, formalizing the changes Thursday in the heart of the nation’s most prolific natural gas reservoir and in the premier presidential battleground state of Pennsylvania.

-Andrew Wheeler, administrator of the Environmental Protection Agency, is expected to sign the rollback of the 2016 methane emissions rule in Pittsburgh in an event the agency touted as an announcement on the Trump administration’s efforts to “strengthen and promote American energy.”
+Andrew Wheeler, administrator of the Environmental Protection Agency, is expected to sign the rollback of the 2016 methane emissions rule in Pittsburgh in an event the agency touted as an announcement of the Trump administration’s efforts to “strengthen and promote American energy.”

 The precise details of the final rule remain under wraps after the EPA first proposed the rollback last year.